· · · · · · ·

 Traveling with an Infant to Malta

-Malta was definitely not a baby-friendly place.
+Malta was definitely not a baby-friendly place in my eyes.
 I traveled there on my own when my LO was just a few months old and encountered a nightmare.

 When I was traveling with my Babyzen Yoyo stroller many local women stopped me asking whether I got it in Malta, as they’d love to have one.
-Overall, it was a weird experience, and would not recommend it.
+Overall, it was a weird experience and not my favorite.

 More on baby in Malta travels